Why Do the Village People Dress Like That?

 - The Only Major League Baseball Player to Openly Admit He was Gay During His Career Also May Have “Invented” the High-Five

-- The aforementioned original lead singer of the Village People, Victor Willis, is today married to none other than famed actress Phylicia Rashād, best known for playing Clair Huxtable on The Cosby Show.
+- The aforementioned original lead singer of the Village People, Victor Willis, was once married to none other than famed actress Phylicia Rashād, best known for playing Clair Huxtable on The Cosby Show.

 - The actual Y.M.C.A, were initially unhappy with the Village People using their name in their song and attempted to sue the group, reportedly because executives took exception to group’s overwhelmingly gay following at that point.
 The suit was eventually settled out of court.